ClairSullivan-Associates/n8n_agentic_course/Module_0/onboarding.md

 ## n8n Cloud

-In this course we will be working in the n8n Cloud environment.
+In this course we will be working in the n8n Cloud environment that has been specifically created for this workshop: [https://billcom.app.n8n.cloud/](https://billcom.app.n8n.cloud/).
 You should have already received an email invitation to join the n8n Cloud platform.
 Your assigned team will be working within an assigned project on the Bill n8n cloud environment.
 It is recommended that you and your team create some organization within your project, such as each team member having their own folder for their individual activities.
 Be sure that you store any shared credentials within this project so that all team members can access them.

 ## Google Gemini